SethvonSwag/OOLanguageComparison/README.md

 ### Name Spaces

-Packages are used to organize files or public types to avoid type conflicts.
+Java uses packages.
+They are used to organize files or public types to avoid type conflicts.
 Package constructs can be mapped to a file system.

 ```java
 System.Security.Cryptography.AsymmetricAlgorithm aa; //may be replaced: